agharley/sustsci/blog/_posts/2026-01-05-inequality-inequity.md

 - Equality ↔ Inequality: sameness versus difference
 - Equity ↔ Inequity: fairness versus unfairness

 But even this apparent simplicity gets complicated.
-As we will see, philosophers have long used "equality" to debate normative questions about fairness, not just to describe sameness.
-The linguistic clarity does not map onto conceptual clarity.
+As we will see, philosophers have long used "equality" to debate normative questions about fairness, not just to describe sameness so while things may at first pass seem linguistically intuitive, the historical use of these terms even in careful scholarship is anything but.

-What does seem clear is that the pairs can come apart.
+What does seem clear (I think) is that the pairs can come apart.
 A distribution might be equal but inequitable (everyone gets the same despite different needs).
 Or unequal but equitable (people get different amounts for good reason).
 Equal does not mean equitable.
 Unequal does not mean inequitable.
+But even this argument is sometimes muddled in practice especially when the words are treated interchangeably.

 ### The Baseball Fence and the Philosophy Behind It

-One source of the current muddle is a viral image.
+One important source of the current muddle that I run into a lot is a viral image.
 In 2012, Craig Froehle created a simple illustration showing three people of different heights trying to watch a baseball game over a fence (Froehle, 2016).
 In the "equality" panel, each stands on an identical box; the shortest still cannot see.
 In the "equity" panel, boxes are redistributed according to need; everyone watches the game.

 ![Equality vs. Equity illustration showing three people of different heights watching a baseball game]({{ site.baseurl }}/assets/images/adapted_Froehle.png)